chenqin001/quantum-mechanics/README.md

 # Quantum mechanics simulation
-This is a set of programs that simulate quantum physics written in Vpython :)
+This is a set of programs that simulate quantum physics using Vpython